 3) There should be a variety of content that addresses keywords within the same category

-Many will search by the most common keyword, but others will ask questions in natural language, or enter variations of the same keyword.
+Many people will search by the most common keyword, but others will ask questions in natural language or enter variations of the same keyword.
 The goal is to create as much content as possible that addresses search inquiries related to your primary keyword.

-For example, if the primary keyword you want to rank for is “criminal lawyer in Maryland, variations of the keyword could be “best criminal lawyer in Maryland” and “price range for criminal lawyer in Maryland”.
+Going back to our example, if the primary keyword you want to rank for is “criminal lawyer in Maryland,” variations of the keyword could be “best criminal lawyer in Maryland” and “price range for criminal lawyer in Maryland”.

 ‘Matters’, a podcast from Clio, helps lawyers and legal professionals alike put new strategies and tactics into place that will dramatically impact their law firms.
 In Episode 5: Why Online Presence Matters, legal marketing expert Gyi Tsakalakis of AttorneySync and Minneapolis-based attorney Jess Birken cover the basics and benefits of managing your law firms’ online presence.